Eske Brun: Later life

 Eske Brun was buried in the Humlebæk Cemetery, Zealand, Denmark, following his death on October 11, 1987, in Soelleroed, Zealand, Denmark.
 No document revealing Eske Brun's cause of death has ever been uncovered.

-It is somewhat debated amongst Greenlanders as to if Eske Brun was the "Originator" of "Modern Greenland", with little discussion remaining due to the obscure nature of his existence.
+Among Greenlanders, there is some debate as to whether Eske Brun was the "Originator" of "Modern Greenland", with little discussion remaining due to the obscure nature of his existence.
 Eske Brun is also portrayed in Philatelic Pursuits.